Shivam4681/Museum/README.md

 • Calculating the average height and width of the artworks in the database.<br>
 • Finding the maximum sale price among all works in each museum.<br>
 • Concatenating the full name, and nationality of artists along with the count of their works, ordered by the count.

-## Usage: <br>
-You can use this project as a reference for SQL-based analysis of museum-related datasets.
-The provided queries can be modified or extended to suit specific analytical requirements.
-By exploring the SQL queries and their results, you can gain insights into various aspects of the museum domain, including artist contributions, artwork popularity, museum performance, and more.

-Feel free to fork this repository, adapt it to your own datasets, or contribute additional queries to further enhance its analytical capabilities. <br>

 ## Setup